 “Stacking chairs, while simple in function, are complex to create,” says Joe Van Faasen, Design Director at Herman Miller.
-“The chairs naturally must be durable, uncomplicated, and compact.
+“The chairs naturally must be durable, uncomplicated and compact.
 However, even slight modifications, like the angles of the legs or the shape of the seat, make a marked difference between the chair appearing welcoming and inviting or cold and rigid when viewed as a sea of 100 uniform chairs grouped together in a room.”

 As the team worked to build Pronta, Van Faasen gave the chair a relatively square back, with a clean profile outlined by slightly curved edges.
-While appearing straight from the front, the legs are rounded at the corners, playfully sweeping along the dip of the seat and finishing with a diagonal stretch toward the ground.
+While appearing straight from the front, the legs are rounded at the corners, playfully sweeping along the dip of the seat and finishing with a diagonal stretch towards the ground.
 The vertical legs are also parallel with each other, specifically designed to emanate harmony whether the chair is standing alone or in a group.
-The sculpted seat is comfortable and flexible— a single, unbroken piece of lightweight polypropylene that offers support to a wide range of users, seamlessly accommodating the various ways people sit in chairs.
+The sculpted seat is comfortable and flexible – a single, unbroken piece of lightweight polypropylene that offers support to a wide range of users, seamlessly accommodating the various ways people sit in chairs.

 “Pronta sits squarely in the middle between expression and quietness,” says Van Faasen.
 “These sorts of products are rarely used alone, leading us to create a gentle, crisp silhouette that communicates balance and visual continuity when grouped together.
-We strove for colors and details that make it distinct yet not overpowering when repeated again and again in a space.”
+We strove for colours and details that make it distinct yet not overpowering when repeated again and again in a space.”

 While durability and ease of use were critical considerations for the construction of the chair, the team also completely redesigned the cart accompanying the chairs.
-Instead of requiring users to stack chairs in a single, tall stack, the team created an easily maneuverable cart that stores two stacks of 18 chairs opposite each other for a total of 36 chairs per cart.
+Instead of requiring users to stack chairs in a single, tall stack, the team created an easily manoeuvrable cart that stores two stacks of 18 chairs opposite each other for a total of 36 chairs per cart.
 The carts significantly reduce the amount of reaching users need to exert when removing chairs or restacking them for storage.
 Alternatively, Pronta can be stacked in columns of 10 on the floor.

-“Simple things are often the hardest to construct,” says Van Faasen, “But when executed correctly, they allow the sophistication of the process to shine.”
+“Simple things are often the hardest to construct,” says Van Faasen, “but when executed correctly, they allow the sophistication of the process to shine.”